 Our board consists of the following faculty members:

 Joris van Wijk, the Center’s Executive Director, is Associate Professor at the Law Faculty’s Department of Criminal Law and Criminology.
 Together with the other board members, Joris develops and implements the CICJ’s plans and projects.
-He is also the director and coordinator of the master’s program International Crimes and Criminology.
+He is also the director and coordinator of the master’s program International Crimes, Conflict and Criminology.
 In addition to his work at the Center, Joris is one of the conveners of the ESC Research Group on Atrocity Crimes and a board member of the Dutch Society of Criminology.
 In 2011, Joris was a visiting professional at the International Criminal Court’s Office of the Prosecutor.
 His research focuses on refugee movements and international criminal justice, in particular on the consequences of article 1F Refugee Convention.

 Joris received his Law and Criminology degree at the Faculty of Law, VU University Amsterdam.
 In 2007 he obtained his PhD at this same university, defending the study ‘Luanda-Holanda; irregular (asylum) migration from Angola to the Netherlands’.
 In 2008, he was the recipient of the ESC Young Criminologist Award.